God

 Doctrine of the Church

 We believe the Lord Jesus Christ started the Church during His earthly ministry.
 The Church is made up of born again believers who are to assemble regularly to worship the Lord and work together to carry on His work until He returns for His Bride (the Church).
+The purpose of the church is to introduce Christ to the world around us through both the message and the way we express Christ through our lives.

 (Acts 2:41, 46-47 / Acts 20:28 / Heb.
 10:25)